Varamil/grist-widget/simplefilter/README.md

 ## Usage
 Simply type the various *words* you wish to search for into the widget field.
 The search is launched on *Enter* or when you leave the field.

+You can click on the *logic* on the search field left to automatically switch the current reserch logic.

 Example available here: https://docs.getgrist.com/wrUr32FUVsDo/simple-filter/p/2